General Linear Model

 • Mean+SD: means that the IV is conditioned to the \(mean\), to \(mean+k \cdot sd\), and to \(mean-k\cdot sd\), where \(k\) is ruled by the white field below the option.
 Default is 1 SD.

 • Percentile 50 +offset: means that the IV is conditioned to the \(median\), the \(median+k P\), and the \(median-k\cdot P\), where \(P\) is the offset of percentile one needs.
 Again, the \(P\) is ruled by the white field below the option.
-Default is 25%.
+The offset should be within 5 and 50, default is 25%.
 The default conditions the model to:

 • \(50^{th}-25^{th}=25^{th}\) percentile